 This stunning palace is the jewel of Udaipur.
 Overlooking the lake on one side and the sprawling city on the other, you’ll spend as much of your time checking out the views and marvelling at the interior art.
 Spend a good couple of hours wandering the beautiful architecture and art in this incredible palace.

 Travelling in Rajasthan can leave you a little bit tired of forts but the Jodhpur Fort is definitely worth a visit.
 It sits grandly on a hill overlooking the blue houses of Jodhpur and covers a huge area.
 There are gardens, a temple and even a zip line to be found while walking around.
 There was a Bollywood movie being filmed while we were there so there was lots of filming equipment set up around the fort which obscured the view slightly.
 But there was no denying the beauty of the fort and you should definitely factor in the time to visit in your Rajasthan itinerary.

 3. The Amber Fort, Jaipur

 This was a great place for exploring as the giant fort didn’t seem to have a set direction for visiting and there were many small passages, walkways and rooms to discover.
 There are some stunningly decorated parts as well as sandstone buildings and stone passageways.
-The fort is located about 20 minutes drive from the city.
+The fort is located about 20 minutes drive from the city and is one of the top things to do in Jaipur.

 4. Hawa Mahal, Jaipur